EuroPython/epcon/README.md

 START SETTING
 -----

-The first thing you need to do is add 4 pages:
+The first thing you need to do is add 4 pages with the following **ids**:

 - HOME (home)
 - CONTACTS (contacts)